rchiso/CS512_Heirachical_PathPlanning/README.md

 Run main.py to generate output.

-Note: bresenham.py package required to be installed
+Note: bresenham.py package is required to be installed for running the experiments